Telescopes Basics

 The position of the second glass may be adjusted so as to bring the print to the focal point.
 When the print is at the focus, it would appear larger and inverted.

 Thereafter, the assistance of another person would be required.
 The distance between both the magnifying glasses must be noted.
-A slot in the cardboard tube must be cut near the front opening at a distance of an inch away it.
+A slot in the cardboard tube must be cut near the front opening at a distance of an inch away from it.
 The slot must be in a position to hold the large glass.

 At the same distance from the first slot, another slot must be cut in the tube.
 The second slot must be able to support the second magnifying glass.
 The glasses may be placed in their respective slots.